wijnandb/15-a-day/content/posts/hugo-better-suited-static-site-generator.md

 That made me circle back to Jekyll: easy to launch a site on Github pages, what more do you need?

 Well, there are some things left to desire if you look at Jekyll.
-And that brought me to Hugo.
+And that brought me to [Hugo].

 First of all, the community around it seems very active, it has 53.9K stars on Github.
-It also seems to be aiming at providing a solid solution for building a static site, and not jsut a blog (like Jekyll seems to be doing).
+It also seems to be aiming at providing a solid solution for building a static site, and not just a blog (like Jekyll seems to be doing).
+It's written in [Go] and is supposedly blazingly fast.

 Whatever, I am trying to justify that I am looking into Hugo, let's just have a go and tell you what I'm coming across.